Backdoor Attack with Sparse and Invisible Trigger: Acknowledgments

 Observing the equation (\ref{eq:proof}), the first two terms are constants and the equation is minimized when the last term contains the largest $k$ element of $\lvert \nabla_{\bm t} h({\bm t}_i) \rvert$. \end{proof}

-\begin{IEEEbiography}[{ }]{Yinghua Gao} received his B.S. degree from the Department of Mathematics at Nankai University in 2018.
-He is currently a Ph.D. student in the Department of Computer Science and Technology at Tsinghua University.
+\begin{IEEEbiography}[{ }]{Dr. Yinghua Gao} received his Ph.D. degree from the Department of Computer Science and Technology, Tsinghua University in 2024 and B.S. degree from the Department of Mathematics, Nankai University in 2018.
 His research interests are primarily in trustworthy machine learning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Dr. Yiming Li} is currently a Research Professor in the School of Cyber Science and Technology at Zhejiang University and ZJU-HIC.
-Before that, he received his Ph.D. degree with honors in Computer Science and Technology from Tsinghua University (2023) and his B.S. degree with honors in Applied Mathematics from Ningbo University (2018).
-His research interests are in the domain of Trustworthy ML and AI Security, especially backdoor learning and AI copyright protection.
+\begin{IEEEbiography}[{ }]{Dr. Yiming Li} is currently a Research Fellow at Nanyang Technological University.
+Before that, he was a Research Professor in the State Key Laboratory of Blockchain and Data Security at Zhejiang University and also in HIC-ZJU.
+He received his Ph.D. degree with honors in Computer Science and Technology from Tsinghua University in 2023 and his B.S. degree with honors in Mathematics from Ningbo University in 2018.
+His research interests are in the domain of Trustworthy ML and Responsible AI, especially backdoor learning and AI copyright protection.
 His research has been published in multiple top-tier conferences and journals, such as ICLR, NeurIPS, and IEEE TIFS.
-He served as the area chair of ACM MM and senior program committee member of AAAI, the program committee member of ICLR, NeurIPS, ICML, etc., and the reviewer of IEEE TPAMI, IEEE TIFS, IEEE TDSC, etc. His research has been featured by major media outlets, such as IEEE Spectrum.
-He was the recipient of the Best Paper Award at PAKDD 2023 and the Rising Star Award at WAIC 2023. \end{IEEEbiography}
+He served as the Area Chair of ACM MM, the Senior Program Committee Member of AAAI, and the Reviewer of IEEE TPAMI, IEEE TIFS, IEEE TDSC, etc. His research has been featured by major media outlets, such as IEEE Spectrum.
+He was the recipient of the Best Paper Award at PAKDD in 2023 and the Rising Star Award at WAIC in 2023. \end{IEEEbiography}